W-Net-AI/LISP-CV/Readme.md

 *Request for features*

-*If you have gotten Lisp-Cv to work on a system other than specified at the top of this page* (Remember to include how you got it done!)
+*If you have gotten Lisp-CV to work on a system other than specified at the top of this page* (Remember to include how you got it done!)

 *If you have a function and example that you would like to add*

-*If you would like add a code sample in the examples(something you made with Lisp-Cv)*
+*If you would like add a code sample in the examples(something you made with Lisp-CV)*

 *If you would like to add some other unspecified addition to the library*